top of page

 Do you have grief to connect with?

-If you'd like to help me spread a more compassionate message...
+Would you like to spread a more compassionate message?

 One that supports the belief that our are our bodies are not problems to be fixed or controlled...